helium/HIP/0000-one-vote-per-hip-per-user.md

 ## Stakeholders

-Everyone in the Helium ecosystem.
+Everyone that chooses to vote on HIP(s).

 ## Drawbacks